sberan/Comprendo/README.md

 Comprendo overrides the backtick (\`) character to allow python-style list comprehensions within backticks.
 It does not do this globally.
-Since it *does not* monkeypatch, omprendo must be included as a mixin in order to be used.
+Since it *does not* monkeypatch, comprendo must be included as a mixin in order to be used.

 #Examples